psmd-iberutaru/OpihiExarata/docs/source/user/index.rst

-It is typical for the asteroid viewfinding to be done manually by either a telescope operator or an observing astronomer; for this reason, we may refer to this viewfinding mode as the "manual mode" of operation for Opihi and OpihiExarata.
+It is typical for the asteroid viewfinding to be done manually by either a telescope operator or an observing astronomer; for this reason, we may refer to this viewfinding mode as the ":ref:`user-manual-mode`" of operation for Opihi and OpihiExarata.

-The photometric monitoring mode does not require the constant input from a user, it only requires instructing the Opihi camera to continuously take images and for the software (OpihiExarata) to continuously solve for their respective photometric solutions; for this reason, we may refer to this photometric monitoring mode as the "automatic mode" of operation for Opihi and OpihiExarata.
+The photometric monitoring mode does not require the constant input from a user, it only requires instructing the Opihi camera to continuously take images and for the software (OpihiExarata) to continuously solve for their respective photometric solutions; for this reason, we may refer to this photometric monitoring mode as the ":ref:`user-automatic-mode`" of operation for Opihi and OpihiExarata.

 Photometric monitoring may be done manually if the user desires more control over the process.
 However, asteroid viewfinding cannot be done automatically.